Business

 The chain is planning to close as many as 6% of its locations in the first half of 2026.

-In 1984, Wendy’s launched what has to be one of the most successful advertising campaigns in the history of fast food, with its iconic “Where’s the beef?” slogan posed by 81-year-old Clara Peller going the 1980s equivalent of viral, and reportedly helping Wendy’s revenues soar by 31% year-on-year.
+In 1984, Wendy’s launched what has to be one of the most successful advertising campaigns in the history of fast food, with its iconic “Where’s the beef?” slogan posed by 81-year-old Clara Peller going the 1980s equivalent of viral, reportedly helping Wendy’s revenues soar by 31% year on year.

-Now, more than 40 years later, American fans of the burger chain might be asking “Where’s the restaurant?,” as Wendy’s continues to shutter its square-burger selling outposts around the country.
-The company plans to reduce its US footprint by 5-6% (about 300 locations) in the first half of 2026 as part of wider turnaround efforts, it revealed in its earnings call on Friday.
+Now, more than 40 years later, American fans of the burger chain might be asking, “Where’s the restaurant?” as Wendy’s continues to shutter its square-burger-selling outposts around the country.
+The company plans to reduce its US footprint by 5% to 6% (about 300 locations) in the first half of 2026 as part of a wider turnaround effort, it revealed in its earnings call on Friday.

-Wendy’s is moving to close “consistently underperforming restaurants,” per interim CEO Ken Cook, with US same-restaurant sales slipping a staggering 11.3% for the last quarter of 2025 and some 5.6% for the year all-told.
-For context, US same-restaurant sales growth only fell to -4.4% during the second quarter of 2020, when Wendy’s shut dining rooms across the states to focus on delivery and drive-thru services during COVID.
+Wendy’s is moving to close “consistently underperforming restaurants,” per interim CEO Ken Cook, with US same-restaurant sales slipping a staggering 11.3% for the last quarter of 2025 and some 5.6% for the year all told.
+For context, US same-restaurant sales growth fell to just -4.4% during the second quarter of 2020, when Wendy’s shut dining rooms across the states to focus on delivery and drive-thru services during Covid.

 Wendy’s US sales growth chart